-The production server must have the following DLLs in its system path: atl80.dll (for 32-bit only), msvcr80.dll (for 32-bit only), msvcp80.dll (for 32-bit only), atl100.dll, msvcp100.dll, msvcr100.dll, pbshr170.dll, and if your application uses DataWindow objects, pbdwm170.dll.
+The production server must have the following DLLs in its system path: atl100.dll, msvcp100.dll, msvcr100.dll, pbshr170.dll, and if your application uses DataWindow objects, pbdwm170.dll.
 You can also use the Runtime Packager to deploy required PowerBuilder runtime files to the ASP.NET server.
 After you install the package created by the Runtime Packager, you must restart the server.

-For a complete list of required runtime files and for information on the Runtime Packager, see Application Techniques > Deploying Applications and Components.
+For a complete list of required runtime files and for information on the Runtime Packager, see Chapter 35, Deploying Applications and Components in Application Techniques.